-These marks are removable using the ceramic cooktop cleaner with the non-scratch cleaning pad for Ceramic Cooktops.
+These marks are removable using the ceramic cooktop cleaner with a non-scratch cleaning pad for ceramic cooktops.

 2. If pots with a thin overlay of aluminum or copper are allowed to boil dry, the overlay may leave black discoloration on the cooktop.